oss-review-toolkit/ort/README.md

 # Introduction

-The OSS Review Toolkit (ORT) assists with verifying Free and Open Source Software license compliance by checking a project's source code and its dependencies.
+The OSS Review Toolkit (ORT) aims to assist with the tasks that commonly need to be performed in the context of license compliance checks, especially for (but not limited to) Free and Open Source Software dependencies.

-From a bird's eye, it works by analyzing the project's build system for dependencies, downloading the source code of the dependencies, scanning all source code for license information, and summarizing the results.
+It does so by orchestrating a _highly customizable_ pipeline of tools that _abstract away_ the underlying services.

-The different tools that make up ORT are designed as libraries (for programmatic use), with a minimal command line interface (for scripted use).
+These tools are implemented as libraries (for programmatic use) and exposed via a command line interface (for scripted use):

-The toolkit consists of the following tools:

-* [_Analyzer_](#analyzer) - determines dependencies of a project.
-Supports multiple package managers and sub-projects.
+* [_Analyzer_](#analyzer) - determines the dependencies of projects and their meta-data, abstracting which package managers or build systems are actually being used.
-  No changes to the projects are required.
-* [_Downloader_](#downloader) - fetches the source code referred to by the Analyzer result.
+* [_Downloader_](#downloader) - fetches all source code of the projects and their dependencies, abstracting which Version Control System (VCS) or other means are used to retrieve the source code.
-* [_Scanner_](#scanner) - wraps existing license / copyright scanners to detect findings in local source code directories.
+* [_Scanner_](#scanner) - uses configured source code scanners to detect license / copyright findings, abstracting the type of scanner.
-* [_Evaluator_](#evaluator) - evaluates license findings against customizable policy rules.
+* [_Evaluator_](#evaluator) - evaluates license / copyright findings against customizable policy rules and license classifications.
-* [_Reporter_](#reporter) - presents results in various formats such as visual reports, open source notices or Bill-Of-Materials (BOMs) to easily identify dependencies, licenses, copyrights or policy rule violations.
+* [_Reporter_](#reporter) - presents results in various formats such as visual reports, Open Source notices or Bill-Of-Materials (BOMs) to easily identify dependencies, licenses, copyrights or policy rule violations.

 The following tools are [planned](https://github.com/oss-review-toolkit/ort/projects/1) but not yet available: